 CHALLENGES & SOLUTION

-The interaction between the volunteer and nonprofit was very smooth and seamless.
+The interaction between the volunteer grants for nonprofits was very smooth and seamless.
 Clear expectations about the deliverable from the NGO and prompt communication on both sides made the collaboration very fruitful.
 Aadrika only requested Vani to finish the project before her exams started, she also added: “NGO was very good, whenever I needed, they responded, I only had a problem that my laptop was slow.
 I made so many presentations in college that this was so easy, I knew where I could get the resource.”

 To make sure that the project is finished on time, both Vani and Aadrika discussed and agreed to respond to their messages at the earliest.
 In case Vani was not able to respond on email, Aadrika would send an SMS which was like an alert and Vani would respond back immediately.